Azure-Samples/iot-edge-opc-plc/README.md

   - `> 0`: Slow and Fast nodes are updated the given number of times, then they stop being updated (the value of the configuration node is decremented at every update).
 - Nodes with deterministic random GUIDs as node IDs: `--gn=<number_of_nodes>`
 - Node with opaque identifier (free-format byte string)
+- Nodes with 1 kB (ByteString) values.
+The first byte cycles from 0 to 255 in a configurable rate in ms. The values are deterministic but scrambled to ensure that they are not efficiently compressed.
 - Load binary *.PredefinedNodes.uanodes file(s) compiled from an XML NodeSet: `--unf=<PredefinedNodes_uanodes>`
 - Load *.NodeSet2.xml file(s): `--ns2=<NodeSet2_xml>`